Airtable

 Overview

 The Airtable class allows you to interact with an Airtable base.
-In order to use this class you must generate an Airtable API Key which can be found in your Airtable account settings.
+In order to use this class you must generate an Airtable personal access token which can be found in your Airtable settings.

 Note